-The Office of the Staff Judge Advocate is committed to provide legal advice and services to the command, staff and subordinate elements.
-SJA coordinates with commanders at all levels and exercises staff supervision over administration of military justice.
-SJA also provides centralized administrative support for commanders for processing of courts-martial and administrative elimination actions; operates the U.S. District Court Program for the military reservation; provides legal advice and counsel concerning military affairs, legal assistance, and procurement to authorized personnel; and processes claims both for and against the government.
+The Office of the Staff Judge Advocate is committed to providing legal advice and services to the command, staff and subordinate elements.
+OSJA coordinates with commanders at all levels and exercises staff supervision over administration of military justice.
+They also provide centralized administrative support for commanders for processing of courts-martial and administrative elimination actions; operate the U.S. District Court Program for the military reservation; provide legal advice and counsel concerning military affairs, legal assistance, and procurement to authorized personnel; and process claims both for and against the government.

-The Trial Defense Service, a separate legal section located within the Fort Rucker OSJA, advises Soldiers facing non-judicial punishment, court-martial, or administrative separation.
+Trial Defense Services, a separate legal section located within the Fort Rucker OSJA, advises Soldiers facing non-judicial punishment, court-martial, or administrative separation.